15 Romantic Destinations That Feel Like a Dream

 Iceland isn’t the first place people think of for romance, but it should be.

 There’s something about the landscapes—waterfalls, black sand beaches, and wide open space—that makes everything feel a bit more intense.
 And if you’re lucky enough to see the Northern Lights, it turns into something you’ll never quite be able to explain.
+Check out our guide on 10 Must-Visit Places Near Diamond Beach Iceland.

 This is one where having a plan helps.
 Guided tours make it much easier to reach the best spots, especially in winter.